-Subject Audience Required frequency of refresher training or assessment Comments on training delivery Information Governance and Data Security All staff involved in routine access to information.
-1 year E-Learning can cover alignment to CSTF learning outcomes.
-Moving and Handling Level 1: All staff, including unpaid and voluntary staff.
-Level 2: All staff, including unpaid and voluntary staff whose role involves patient handling activities.
-3 years (for load handling staff) 2 years Elearning can support delivery of knowledge aspects of learning outcomes.
+Subject Audience Proposed frequency of refresher training Comments on training delivery 7.
+Moving and Handling Level 1: All staff, including unpaid and voluntary staff Level 2: All staff, including unpaid and voluntary staff whose role involves patient handling activities 3 years (for load handling staff) 2 years Elearning can support delivery of knowledge aspects of learning outcomes.
 Practical instruction also required for staff involved in load handling and patient handling activities.
-Preventing Radicalisation Basic Prevent Awareness: All clinical and non-clinical staff that have contact with adults, children and young people and/ or parents/carers.
+8. Safeguarding Adults (Version 2) Level 1: All staff working in health care settings 3 years Level 1: Elearning can cover alignment to CSTF learning outcomes.
+Level 2: All practitioners who have regular contact with patients, their families or carers, or the public.
+3 years Level 2: Elearning can cover alignment to CSTF learning outcomes.
+Level 3: Registered health care staff who engage in assessing, planning, intervening and evaluating the needs of adults where there are safeguarding concerns (as appropriate to role).
+3 years Level 3: Elearning can support delivery of knowledge aspects of learning outcomes.
+8a Preventing Radicalisation Basic Prevent Awareness: All clinical and non-clinical staff that have contact with adults, children and young people and/ or parents/carers.
 3 years Basic Prevent Awareness: Elearning can cover alignment to CSTF learning outcomes.
 Can also be incorporated into an organisation's Safeguarding training.
-Prevent Awareness: All staff who could potentially contribute to assessing, planning, intervening and evaluating the needs of an adult or child where there are safeguarding concerns.
-3 years Prevent Awareness should be delivered by attendance at a Workshop to Raise Awareness of Prevent (WRAP) or by completing an approved e- learning package.
-Resuscitation Level 1 : Non-clinical staff, dependent upon local risk assessment or work context.
-1 year A variety of methods can be used for annual updates (including E-Learning).
-Level 2: Staff with direct clinical care responsibilities including all qualified healthcare professionals.
-Level 3: Registered healthcare professionals with a responsibility to participate as part of the resuscitation team.
-1 year 1 year At levels 2 and 3, practical instruction i.e. 'hands-on' simulation training and assessment is recommended for clinical staff.
+Prevent Awareness: All staff who could potentially contribute to assessing, planning, intervening and evaluating the needs of an adult or child where there are safeguarding concerns 3 years Initial training within 12 months of starting in relevant role with appropriate updating/briefing at least annually.
+Prevent Awareness should be delivered by attendance at a Workshop to Raise Awareness of Prevent (WRAP) or by completing an approved elearning package